-2.21 - Fires
+2.17 Accident Procedures

+Protect the Area

+- Notify Authorities - Care for the Injured

-Truck fires can cause damage and injury.
+2.18 Fires Truck fires can cause damage and injury.
 Learn the causes of fires and how to prevent them.
 Know what to do to extinguish fires.

-2.21.1 - Causes of Fire

-The following are some causes of vehicle fires:

-- After Accidents.
-Spilled fuel, improper use of flares. - Tires.
-Under-inflated tires and duals that touch. - Electrical System.
-Short circuits due to damaged insulation, loose connections. - Fuel.
-Driver smoking, improper fueling, loose fuel connections. - Cargo.
-Flammable cargo, improperly sealed or loaded cargo, poor ventilation.
+Causes of Fire The following are some causes of vehicle fires: After Accidents.
+Spilled fuel, improper use of flares.
+Tires.
+Under-inflated tires and duals that touch.
+Electrical System.
+Short circuits due to damaged insulation, loose connections.
+Fuel.
+Driver smoking, improper fueling, loose fuel connections.
+Cargo.
+Flammable cargo, improperly sealed or loaded, poor ventilation. • Fire Prevention Pay attention to the following: Pre-trip Inspection.

-2.21.2 - Fire Prevention

-Pay attention to the following:

-- Pre-trip Inspection.
 Make a complete inspection of the electrical, fuel, and exhaust systems, tires, and cargo.
-Be sure to check that the fire extinguisher is charged. - En Route Inspection.
-Check the tires, wheels, and truck body for signs of heat whenever you stop during a trip. - Follow Safe Procedures.
+Be sure to check that the fire extinguisher is charged.
+En Route Inspection.
+Check the tires, wheels, and truck body for signs of heat whenever you stop during a trip.
+Follow Safe Procedures.
 Follow correct safety procedures for fueling the vehicle, using brakes, handling flares, and other activities that can cause a fire.

-- Monitoring.
-Check the instruments and gauges often for signs of overheating and use the mirrors to look for signs of smoke from tires or the vehicle. - Caution.
-Use normal caution in handling anything flammable.
+Monitoring.
+Check the instruments and gauges often for signs of overheating and use the mirrors to look for signs of smoke from tires or the vehicle.
+Caution.
+Use normal caution in handling anything flammable. • Fire Fighting Knowing how to fight fires is important.
+Fires have been made worse by drivers who didn't know what to do.

-2.21.3 - Fire Fighting

-Knowing how to fight fires is important.
-Drivers who didn't know what to do have made fires worse.
 Know how the fire extinguisher works.
 Study the instructions printed on the extinguisher before you need it.
-Here are some procedures to follow in case of fire.

-Pull Off the Road.
+Here are some procedures to follow in case of fire: Pull Off the Road.
 The first step is to get the vehicle off the road and stop.
-In doing so:

-- Park in an open area, away from buildings, trees, brush, other vehicles, or anything that might catch fire. - Don't pull into a service station! - Notify emergency services of your problem and your location.
+In doing so: Park in an open area, away from buildings, trees, brush, other vehicles, or anything that might catch fire.
+Don't pull into a service station! • Notify emergency services of your problem and your location.

-Keep the Fire from Spreading.
+Keep the Fire From Spreading.
 Before trying to put out the fire, make sure that it doesn't spread any further.

 - With an engine fire, turn off the engine as soon as you can.
 Don't open the hood if you can avoid it.
-Shoot foam through louvers, radiator, or from the vehicle's underside. - For a cargo fire in a van or box trailer, keep the doors shut, especially if your cargo contains hazardous materials.
+Shoot extinguishers through louvers, radiator, or from the underside of the vehicle. - For a cargo fire in a van or box trailer, keep the doors shut, especially if your cargo contains hazardous materials.
 Opening the van doors will supply the fire with oxygen and can cause it to burn very fast.